 I seriously enjoy making homemade food gifts, its just so satisfying to me.
 I have a number of recipes for food gifts on my site.
 Today, I want to show you how to make Homemade Vanilla Syrup for coffee.
-I’ve been making this syrup for years and years.
-It was one of the earliest recipes on my site actually back in 2010.

-Flavor your coffee either hot or cold brew, cappuccino or latte or flavor iced tea or iced tea with it.
-Drizzle it over ice cream, pancakes, French toast or waffles.
+Flavor your coffee either hot or cold brew, cappuccino or latte.
+Or flavor iced tea or iced tea with it.
+Drizzle homemade vanilla syrup over ice cream, pancakes, French toast or waffles.
 My daughter likes to add a bit into pancake batter.
 Yum!

 You can also flavor club soda with it or add it in place of honey or sugar to dessert recipes.
 Use it in cocktails, in iced tea, to make your own vanilla Coke/Pepsi, or whatever you dream up!

 I have drizzled homemade vanilla syrup over fresh fruit, added it to oatmeal and I have brushed the top of pound cakes and Hot Milk Cake with it as well.
 SO many uses!